 The stadium itself was renovated in 2002, with the interior being mostly demolished, rebuilt, and modernized.
 While it is no longer a national landmark because of said renovations, the modern feel and look are a welcome change to many Soldier Field regulars.
 Still, this structure stands as the oldest stadium in the National Football League.

 Soldier Field is as much a part of Chicago as deep-dish pizza, the Willis (formerly Sears) Tower, or The Bean in Millennium Park.
-If you are chasing the true Chicago experience during your stay with the University of Chicago La Quinta Inn and Suites, do not pass up a chance to pay Soldier Field a visit.
+If you are chasing the true Chicago experience during your stay with the University of Chicago The Best Western Plus Hyde Park, do not pass up a chance to pay Soldier Field a visit.
 Check with our front desk staff to see what may be happening at this storied stadium during your stay.
 From Chicago Bears professional football games to world-class concerts, Soldier Field is a one of a kind stadium worth a visit.